GillesPelegrin/express-tasks/README.md

 - [x] making test more readable and remove boiler plate code -> put in a util class / test clients
 - [x] create unit test for your domain model / validations

+#### Jest
+- [ ] look for something else then expect.objectContaining - i can add new field without that my tests fails

 ### Dependency Injection
 ```
 You are decoupling the logic of the different layers.